 Important Information About Nettles Family Christmas Lights

 My husband, Perry Nettles, is the sole creator of the Nettles Family Christmas Lights drive thru display and has been for over 30 years.
 I created this website for him and he is not aware that I have added the information that I’m about to share with you to the site.

 It has always been his goal to bring joy to those who love Christmas as much as he does, but unfortunately due to health issues, which includes an autoimmune disease, he has struggled with this task for the past several years.
-If things couldn’t get any worse, in early 2017 he found himself unable to walk and temporarily ended up in a wheel chair.
+If things couldn’t get any worse, he found himself unable to walk and temporarily ended up in a wheel chair.
 After the Doctor reviewed his X-Rays, he had to undergo emergency back surgery for some broken vertebrae that were pressing against a nerve, cutting off the circulation to his legs, making him unable to walk.
 The surgery only corrected the pinched nerve, but did not eliminate his back pain.
 He still suffers from excrutiating back pain to this day.

 If you look forward to this annual tradition and would like to see it continue for many years to come, please send my husband your encouraging words and keep our family in your thoughts and prayers that we are able keep the project going since he is no longer physically able to work on it alone.
 One of the things that he cherishes the most is receiving letters and notes from people, especially from children, letting him know how much they enjoy seeing the lights each year.
 A lot of people don't know this, but he has kept every single letter and note he has received and has documented this information in a notebook.
 If you are unable to make a monetary donation in the donation mailbox during your visit, please feel free to drop in a note of encouragement.
 God Bless you all, Merry Christmas, and thanks for your support.